No products in the cart.

 Facet Joint Syndrome:

-Facet Joint Syndrome is a condition that affects countless individuals each year, predominantly causing pain and discomfort in the lower back.
+Facet Joint Syndrome is a condition that affects many individuals, often causing significant pain and discomfort in the lower back.
 But what exactly is it?
 Facet joints are small stabilizing joints located between and behind adjacent vertebrae in the spine.
-When these joints become inflamed or dysfunctional, it results in Facet Joint Syndrome, a painful and often debilitating condition.
+When these joints become inflamed or dysfunctional, the result is Facet Joint Syndrome—a painful and sometimes debilitating disorder.

 For Piriformis Syndrome